Trends

 Does the proportion of assessed NDAP clients who reported improved choice and control to make their own decisions vary by remoteness?

 The data in the graph and the table below show the proportion of assessed National Disability Advocacy Program (NDAP) clients (of all ages) who reported improved choice and control to make their own decisions, grouped by remoteness.
-In 2021–22, in major cities, 61% of assessed NDAP clients reported improved choice and control, as did 51% in outer regional areas (please note that some categories were not published due to small numbers and to protect confidentiality).
+In 2024–25, 66% of assessed NDAP clients in inner regional areas reported improved choice and control, compared with 55% in outer regional areas (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: Department of Social Services – Data Exchange (DEX) | Data source overview